Bay Area Coding Programs for Kids

-Hopscotch: This free iPad app teaches kids the basics of programming by having them drag and drop blocks of code to create games, animations and stories.
+Hopscotch: This free iPad app teaches programming fundamentals to kids ages 8 and up by having them drag and drop blocks of code to create games, animations and stories.

-Khan Academy: Khan Academy offers free online computer science lessons, walking students through the fundamentals of programming and allowing them to create and share their programs online.
+Khan Academy: Offers free online computer science lessons for older kids, walking them through basic coding and allowing them to create and share their programs online.

-Kodable: This iPad app teaches kids about programming through 45 levels of games and interactive tutorials.
-For an additional cost ($1.99 to $6.99), parents and teachers can purchase another 15 levels and other features.
+Kodable: This iPad app teaches elementary school kids about programming through 70 lessons featuring games and interactive tutorials.

-Learn to Mod: Kids who are already addicted to the game Minecraft can now use it to learn how to program – and even earn college credit – through Learn to Mod’s online courses and tutorials.
+Learn to Mod: Kids who are addicted to the game Minecraft can use it to learn how to program – and even earn college credit – through these fee-based online courses, software and tutorials.

-Lightbot Jr. and Lightbot: Lightbot Jr., for children ages 4 to 8, and Lightbot, for children ages 9 and up, uses puzzle games to teach basic programming.
+Lightbot Jr. and Lightbot: Lightbot Jr., for children ages 4 to 8, and Lightbot, for children ages 9 and up, uses puzzle games that teaches programming through play.

-Move the Turtle: With the help of a friendly turtle, children complete tasks and learn programming concepts such as loops and variables on this app, available for iPad and iPhone.
+Move the Turtle: With the help of a friendly turtle, children ages 5 and up complete tasks and learn programming concepts such as loops and variables on this app for iPad and iPhone.

-Scratch: Launched by MIT, Scratch is a programming language developed for children, which they can use to create stories, games and animations.
-There is also an active online community where kids can share their creations.
+Scratch: Launched by MIT, Scratch is a programming language developed for children, which they can do things like compose music, create pong games, make an animated cat fly and much more.
+Kids can share their creations on an online community.

 Tynker: Youngsters ages 8 and up can learn a succession of skills that will allow them to mod for Minecraft, code robots and drones and eventually builds apps and games.
 Subscription price is $8 a month.